 The trend to external active management for established sovereigns is of particular interest.
-It represents a change from the historic evolution towards internal asset management within the most experienced group of sovereign investors.
-In fact these decisions could influence future asset management decisions taken by emerging and building sovereigns.
+It represents a change from the historic evolution towards internal asset group of sovereign investors.
+In fact these decisions could influence future asset and building sovereigns.
 However, in this instance there might be a difference between what sovereigns say they will do and what they actually do.
-Respondents explained that there are strong strategic drivers for internalisation and it is always easier to build new internal capability than to unwind internal structures and issue more external mandates
+Respondents explained that there are strong strategic drivers for internalisation and it is always to unwind internal structures and issue more external mandates.